Symmetry Painter

 Mandalas and Radial Symmetry

-Mandalas are geometric designs that radiate from a central point, appearing in art and spiritual practices across many cultures.
+Mandalas are geometric designs that radiate from a central point, showing up in art and spiritual practices across many cultures.
 The word "mandala" comes from Sanskrit, meaning "circle," though these designs often incorporate squares, triangles, and other shapes arranged with radial symmetry.

 What makes radial symmetry so appealing is how it creates complexity from simple gestures.
 A single stroke becomes many, reflecting and rotating around the center point.
 Even loose, casual drawing produces intricate, balanced patterns that feel intentional and complete.

-This tool lets you paint with 2 to 16 axes of symmetry.
+This tool lets you paint with 2 to 32 axes of symmetry.
 Lower numbers like 2 or 4 create bold, graphic patterns.
-Higher numbers like 12 or 16 produce delicate, snowflake-like designs.
-Click the numbered button at the bottom to cycle through options.
+Higher numbers like 16 or 24 produce delicate, snowflake-like designs.
+Use the arrows at the bottom to cycle through options.

 Tips for Drawing